PeptideFox

 Peptides provide biological repair signals.
 The raw materials for actual tissue construction come from nutrition and mechanical loading.

 Movement is not optional.
 Collagen fibers align along lines of mechanical stress.
 Without controlled loading, new tissue forms as disorganized scar.
 Peptides and physical therapy are synergistic — neither replaces the other.
-Time collagen peptide supplementation 30–45 minutes before PT sessions for maximum effect.⁹
+Collagen peptide timing matters too: the effect is strongest 30–45 minutes before a PT session.⁹

 When Progress Stalls

-Don't just extend the same protocol hoping for different results.
-If the Wolverine Stack addressed perfusion and migration but something else is now rate-limiting, identify the bottleneck and address it specifically.
+Extending the same protocol unchanged rarely shifts a stall.
+Once the Wolverine Stack has addressed perfusion and migration and something else is rate-limiting, the productive step is identifying that specific bottleneck and addressing it directly.

 Managing Side Effects